emmdouge/LHKey4/README.md

 This allows your joystick to bypass getting set as p1 when sf5 loads up<br /><br />
 set buttons in lua script to emulate keyboard on joystick (run joysticker to see button names)<br />
-set keys on keyboard directly inside the ahk script (run joysticktest.ahk to see button names)<br />
+set keys on keyboard directly inside the ahk script (run joysticktest.ahk to see button names, GUI in progress)<br />
 set movement keys using joy2key or any alternative<br />
 run the joystick version of the ahk script and joysticker<br /><br />